xmartlabs/XLActionController/README.md

 ```

 As you may have noticed, the library usage looks pretty similar to UIAlertController.

+Actions' handlers are executed after the alert controller is dismissed from screen.
+If you want, you can change this passing `true` to the action's constructor to the argument `executeImmediatelyOnTouch`.

 > Behind the scenes XLActionController uses a UICollectionView to display the action sheet.